Google+

 To determine the pay rates for statutory holidays, refer to your provincial labour standards if you are under provincial regulations ... or federal labour standards for those under federal jurisdiction.

-For BC, here is the link to the BC Ministry of Labour Statutory Holidays Fact Sheet ...
+For BC, here are the links to the BC Ministry of Labour Statutory Holidays ...

 The Tax Detective blog on November 19, 2010 mentions that in B.C., "if a stat holiday falls on a regular day off, an eligible employee is to be paid an average day's pay, but the employer isn't required to give the employee another day off.
 Unless you have a very generous employer, don't expect to be paid for the statutory holidays and to get a day off in lieu, it will be one or the other, not both."

-It should also be noted that Boxing Day is not a statutory holiday in B.C.
+It should also be noted that Easter Sunday, Easter Monday, and Boxing Day are not a statutory holidays in B.C.

 For Alberta ...